BURMAUG/CarPricePrediction/README.md

 Secondly, I divided my dataset into testing, validation and training batches.
 Using only the training batch which has 60% of the data I converted them in to a pandas dataframe.
 Furthermore, I inspected the dataset for inconsistencies to which I found long tails(as seen in the first image) that can cause the model confusion.
-I made the need correction to handle long tails by using the log function to get more detail into the dataset.
+I made the need correction to handle long tails by using the log function to get more detail into the dataset(as represented in image 2).
+This correction enhances the data so that the element unseen in the former data representation could now be uncovered and explored.
+I made use of the linear regression algorithm to train the model on the training data, and get weights to pass as weights for test and validation.

+Note: The train, tests, and validation were all done in isolation of each other.

 ## Conclusion